tomwilde/100DaysOfML/README.md

 So here we are!

+I'll be using Google COLAB for this and publishing here on GitHub.

-Day 1: Linear Regression ona single variable using NumPy.
+Day 1: Linear Regression on a single variable using NumPy.